MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 5. Close Settings.
 After synchronization, you see the VPN profile available on the computer.

 ## Next step
 You are done deploying Always On VPN.
-For other features you can configure, see the table below:
+For other features that you can configure, see the table below:

 |If you want to...  |Then see...  |
 |---------|---------|